-Spatial filtering of the fields is required prior to feature identification and tracking to remove both the planetary-scale background flow and smaller mesoscale features and so focus on the scales of interest.
-Spectral filtering was applied to retain features with wavenumbers in the range T5-T63 (where TN refers to triangular truncation of the spherical harmonics) for both
+Spatial filtering of the fields is used prior to feature identification and tracking to remove both the planetary-scale background flow and smaller mesoscale features and to focus on the scales of interest; note this filtering is different to the amplitude-based filtering used by Cavallo and Hakim (2010).
+Spectral filtering was applied to retain features with wavenumbers in the range

-- 185 fields to yield anomalies.
+- 185 T5-T63 (where TN refers to triangular truncation of the spherical harmonics) for both fields to yield anomalies.
 Lander and Hoskins (1997) argue that $\pi a/N$ (where a is the radius of the Earth) is a good estimate of the smallest resolved scale for circular features (it is smaller for wave-like features), which is approximately 320 km for N = 63.
-This does not mean that there is a sharp cut-off in the scale of the features represented (such that smaller features are absent); they will tend to be smoothed, removing the small-scale noise that results in multiple centres.
-Centres can be resolved (i.e., unambiguously distinguished) if their separation is greater than 320 km.
-In terms of equivalence to a grid-point model, - 190 the usual guidance is that a minimum of 5-6 grid points are needed to partially resolve a feature so this spectral resolution is equivalent to a grid-point model with spacing of about 60 km.
+This does not mean that there is a sharp cut-off in the scale of the features represented (such that smaller features are absent); they will tend to be smoothed, removing the small-scale noise that can result in multiple centres.
+Centres can be resolved (i.e., unambiguously - 190 distinguished) if their separation is greater than 320 km.
+In terms of equivalence to a grid-point model, the usual guidance is that a minimum of 5-6 grid points are needed to partially resolve a feature so this spectral resolution is equivalent to a grid-point model with spacing of about 60 km.
 Cavallo and Hakim (2010) find that the vast majority of TPVs (after filtering that was designed to isolate well-resolved vortices) have radii exceeding 200 km, and so diameters exceeding 400 km.
 Hence, these features would be represented with the T63 upper limit of filtering used in our study, justifying the truncation used.
-Data were then projected onto a 200×200 grid on a polar stereographic projection for feature identification

-- before the feature points were mapped back to the sphere for tracking.
-Note that because the atmospheric evolution is close to 195 adiabatic and frictionless, to a good approximation θ is advected conservatively on the 2 PVU surface and therefore no maxima or minima can be created in θ that are not in the initial conditions.
-Hence we track minima in θ -anomalies, defined by filtering out the planetary scale θ -field with N < 5, which can be generated by equatorward displacement of air with low θ values.
-In contrast, by definition ξ is already an anomaly relative to the planetary vorticity distribution and so the weak background - 200 field does not need to be removed; however, this removal is done for consistency.
+Data were - then projected onto a 200×200 grid on a polar stereographic projection for feature identification before the feature points were mapped back to the sphere for tracking.
+Note that because the atmospheric evolution is close to adiabatic and frictionless, to a good approximation θ is advected conservatively on the 2 PVU surface and therefore no maxima or minima can be created in θ that are not in the initial conditions.
+Hence we track minima in θ -anomalies, defined by filtering out the planetary scale θ -field with N < 5, which can be generated by equatorward displacement of air with low θ values (Anderson et al. (2003) discuss the sensitivity of tracking to the form of background field removal).
+In contrast, by definition ξ is already an anomaly relative to the planetary vorticity distribution and so the weak background field does not need to be removed; however, this removal is done for consistency.
 Preliminary case study analysis in which different spectral filtering ranges were compared (not shown) showed the chosen filtering retained features of interest while removing smaller mesoscale features, such as fronts, and smaller TPV features.
 For tracking several thresholds were employed.
-For identification for the tracking, Arctic cyclones were identified in ξ{850} using a threshold of 10^{-5} s-1 for the maxima and TPVs were identified in θ{2PVU} using a threshold of less than -1 K for the minima.
-Following the tracking, tracks were retained if they existed for more than 1 day (8 time steps) and the track distance exceeded 1000 km.
+For identification for the tracking, Arctic cyclones were identified in \$\xi{850}\$ using a minimum value of 10-5s-1 for the local maxima and TPVs were identified in \$\theta{2PVU}\$ using a maximum value of -1 K for the local minima.
+Following the tracking, tracks were retained if they existed for more than 1 day (8 time steps) and the track distance exceeded 1000 km (to focus on mobile systems).
+Spatial statistics were computed from the tracks using spherical kernels (Hodges, 1996).